 1. Before Your Appointment

-Please download and fill out theiscomprehensive questionnaire about every aspect of your health, from current issues, to the state of your oral health, your diet and exercise routine, previous health problems and surgeries.
+Please fill out our comprehensive questionnaire (download the new patient forms here) about every aspect of your health, from current issues, to the state of your oral health, your diet and exercise routine, previous health problems and surgeries.
 This in-depth history will be reviewed by your practitioner when you first meet, and will provide them with a good overall picture of your state of health.
 It may also help indicate areas of potential underlying causes of illnesses you may have.

 2. Arrive 30 minutes early for your appointment.
 Here’s why…